itenfay/DYFStoreKit/README-en.md

 pod 'DYFStoreKit'
 ```

-Or add the files from the [DYFStoreKit](https://github.com/dgynfi/DYFStoreKit/tree/master/DYFStoreKit) directory if you're doing it manually.
+Or manually add the files from the [DYFStoreKit](https://github.com/dgynfi/DYFStoreKit/tree/master/DYFStoreKit) directory.

 Check out the [wiki](https://github.com/dgynfi/DYFStoreKit/wiki/Installation) for more options.